Gathering on a Circle with Limited Visibility by Anonymous Oblivious Robots: Impossibility of Gathering for

 Let us turn to the second condition.
 The angular distance between two points of $S$ is a number of the form $a\cdot 2\pi/n$, for some positive integer $a\leq n/2$.
 So, the second condition is satisfied if and only if there is no $a$ such that $a/n=\vartheta/2\pi$.

-We will prove that, given any two integers of the form $4k+2$ and $4k+6$, i.e., two consecutive numbers satisfying the first condition, at least one of them satisfies the second condition: this will allow us to conclude that there are arbitrarily large integers that satisfy both conditions.
+We will prove that, given any two integers of the form $4k+2$ and $4k+6$, i.e., two consecutive numbers satisfying the first condition, at least one of them satisfies the second condition: this will allow us to conclude that there are arbitrarily large integers that satisfy both conditions (\cref{f:compatible} shows an example for $k=3$).

 For the sake of contradiction, let us assume the opposite: there exists $1\leq a\leq 2k+1$ such that $a/(4k+2) = \vartheta/2\pi$, and there exists $1\leq b\leq 2k+3$ such that $b/(4k+6) = \vartheta/2\pi$.
 By combining the two equations, we have $a/(4k+2)=b/(4k+6)$, or equivalently $a(2k+3)=b(2k+1)$.
 The numbers $2k+1$ and $2k+3$ are two consecutive odd integers, and therefore they are relatively prime.
 It follows that $2k+1$ must be a divisor of $a$, and so $a=2k+1$.
 This implies that $\vartheta=2\pi\cdot (2k+1)/(4k+2)=\pi$, contradicting the assumption that $\vartheta\leq \pi/2$.